Fluffy Lemon Ricotta Waffles

 3. Add the lemon sugar to the bowl with the dry ingredients and whisk together.

-4. In a bowl or large measuring cup, whisk together butter, eggs, vanilla, lemon juice, ricotta, and milk.
+4. In a large bowl or large measuring cup, whisk together butter, eggs, vanilla, lemon juice, ricotta, and milk.

 5. Add the wet ingredients all at once to the dry ingredients and stir to combine.
 Do not over mix the batter.
 A few lumps remaining is fine.

 8. Serve immediately with what whatever topping you would like.
 I served mine with a dollop of whip, a little granola for some crunch, sliced citrus and some pomegranate arils.
+These waffles can also be individually wrapped and frozen.
+They are great heated up in the toaster or in the oven

 Recipe Notes